Table of Contents

-What oftentimes is a gradual development of slowly integrating spiritual awareness into the “normal” state of consciousness, through a steady practice of meditation, prayer and other contemplative methods, can be infinitely accelerated though psychedelic drugs, and can bring about a sudden and vigorous shift in access to spiritual consciousness.
+What oftentimes is a gradual development of slowly integrating spiritual awareness into the “normal” state of consciousness, through a steady practice of meditation, prayer and other contemplative methods, can be infinitely accelerated through psychedelic drugs.
+And can bring about a sudden and vigorous shift in access to spiritual consciousness.

 It was an ineffable experience of pure, universal consciousness.
-“I” could be everything or nothing at the same time, when in fact there was not even such concept as time.
+“I” could be everything or nothing at the same time.
+When in fact there was not even such a concept as time.

-As psychiatrist Irvin Yalom notes: “If we climb high enough, we will reach a height from which tragedy ceases to look tragic.”
+As a psychiatrist, Irvin Yalom notes: “If we climb high enough, we will reach a height from which tragedy ceases to look tragic.”

-Likewise, if we broaden our perspective and view spiritual emergence against the backdrop of karmic concepts for instance, the purification through spiritual emergence at the momentary cost of psychological health can be considered as ultimate goal.
+Likewise, if we broaden our perspective and view spiritual emergence against the backdrop of karmic concepts, for instance, purification through spiritual emergence at the momentary cost of psychological health can be considered the ultimate goal.
 Paying karmic debt on the spiritual level at the expense of temporary detrimental psychological health might appear a sacrifice worthwhile taking.
 However, how can we know karmic forces exist for sure and that we will be rewarded for our current suffering in the next lifetime?

-In my case, upon returning to London, I flat out refused to address any of the topics I had brought to the jungle with me, to work on.
-I definitely preferred to explore the exquisite worlds of inner visions and vast emptiness through a vigorous meditation practice, rather than coming to terms with some of the uncomfortable realities, or joys of living in a material world.
+In my case, upon returning to London, I flat-out refused to address any of the topics I had brought to the jungle with me, to work on.
+I definitely preferred to explore the exquisite worlds of inner visions and vast emptiness through vigorous meditation practice.
+Rather than coming to terms with some of the uncomfortable realities, or joys of living in a material world.

-Admittedly, meditation and especially yoga did help to transition back from the Peruvian into the urban jungle and by and large I am a great advocate of meditation practices, yet everything in moderation.
+Admittedly, meditation and especially yoga did help to transition back from the Peruvian into the urban jungle.
+And by and large, I am a great advocate of meditation practices, yet everything is in moderation.

 Reactions to profound spiritual emergence vary.
-Some people for instance following a transcendental experience become enamored with realizing they have distinct spiritual powers and might suffer from temporary ego-inflation.
+Some people for instance following a transcendental experience become enamoured with realizing they have distinct spiritual powers.
+And might then suffer from temporary ego inflation.

 Common spiritual bypass and avoidance tactics are: